FarnooshFrj/farnooshfrj.github.io/_pages/about.md

 Beyond academics, I strive to live a balanced and fulfilling life.
 Since January 2022, I’ve embraced self-exploration and mindfulness practices, which have profoundly transformed my perspective.
 Now in my 30s, I feel like I’m truly living!

 I’m not just a researcher—I’m a lifelong learner and a passionate explorer of hobbies.
 I’m learning French, improving my coding skills, certified open water scuba diver, painting with watercolors, and recently began playing the piano.
-I work out regularly, run three days a week in spring and summer (avoiding Montreal's icy winters!), and most importantly, I’ve stopped counting the candles on the cake.
+I work out regularly, run in spring and summer (avoiding Montreal's icy winters!), and most importantly, I’ve stopped counting the candles on the cake.
 Instead, I savor every moment.

 Recent Publications